varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 [^sato]: [Sato et al 2025](https://arxiv.org/abs/2507.01598) *Convergence Bound and Critical Batch Size of Muon Optimizer*.
 [^ryu]: [Simo Ryu 2025](https://x.com/cloneofsimo/status/1907731069878825400) *Adam vs Shampoo vs Muon on MNIST. all follow the lr ~ sqrt(BS) law.*

-%%
-(see [[#(4) Related work]]).
-Muon orthogonalizes (i.e. spectrally normalizes) the update before stepping.
-Some literature proposes that orthogonalization can amplify noise [^adago], especially when the underlying gradient is ill-conditioned.

-which provides some additional motivation for adding variance adaptation.

-Due to this, I propose that as batch size increase, the optimal learning rate will converge to $\eta_{\text{saturated}}$.
-We can test this hypothesis by sweeping large batch sizes:

-Adaptive Muon rapidly converges to the saturated learning rate.
-(Faster than non-adaptive muon? would need to test) The rate of saturation is controlled by the noise in the update.
-Implying that the adaptive term

-In order to apply batch size increases inside of Modded NanoGPT, I needed to study how the critical batch size increases throughout the (very short) duration of training.
-In order to do this accurately, I needed to batch each batch size according to its optimal batch size.  %%

 <img src="../images/Muon/validation_loss_heatmap_medium_light.png" class="theme-image-light plot" style="width: 100%; height: auto; flex-shrink: 0;">
 <img src="../images/Muon/validation_loss_heatmap_medium_dark.png" class="theme-image-dark plot" style="width: 100%; height: auto; flex-shrink: 0;">